marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Items/Kaede's scale.md

 [[Kaede's Scale.png|Full Art]]

+---
-An object with magical properties that [[- Quinn -/Characters/PC/Quinn/Jasper|Jasper]] keeps on their person at all times - often hung around their neck or on their belt.
+An object with magical properties that [[- Brannon -/Characters/PC/Quinn/Jasper|Jasper]] keeps on their person at all times - often hung around their neck or on their belt.